 You can claim up to £8.50 a day for food and non-alcoholic drinks.

-Or, the hospital can provide one parent up to 3 meals a day for free.
+Or, the hospital can give one parent up to 3 meals a day for free.

 Your hospital might not offer both of these options, but it will offer at least one.
-Find out what is available at your hospital by speaking to staff.
+Find out what's available at your hospital by speaking to staff.